SNOWSCAPES

 through the deep, dark waters, across

+an open sea?
 The nun’s habits swept

 against the floor, collecting dust as fine